 Migration steps

-1. Save your design files from your current tool as references.
+Save your Sketch design files as visual references.

 Not for: Skip Framer if you need a mature CMS with deep collection types; Framer's CMS is intentionally simpler than Webflow's.